TabbenBenchmark/tabben/python/README.md

 pip3 install tabben --upgrade
 ```

-If testing/using locally from source, you can install the `tabben` package locally; from this directory,
+If testing/using locally from source, you can install the `tabben` package locally; first clone this repository locally, and then install from this directory:
 ```shell
 pip3 install -e .
 ```